abcdesktopio/docs/opsdocs/docs/3.1/config/persistentvolumes.md

 ### Define `desktop.persistentvolumeclaim`

-The type of `desktop.persistentvolumeclaim` is dictionary.
+The type of `desktop.persistentvolumeclaim` is dictionary or a string.

-If desktop.homedirectorytype is set to 'persistentVolumeClaim', then `desktop.persistentvolumeclaim` must be a `dict`.
+If desktop.homedirectorytype is set to 'persistentVolumeClaim', then `desktop.persistentvolumeclaim` must be defined as a `dict` or a `str`.

 Kubernetes persistent volume is a namespaced resource, so you can keep the default `rbac-role` for `pyos-role`.